Update melamine European cupboard doors with this simple painted cabinets before & after idea. It’s super budget friendly and looks amazing!

 - Trying to open the doors and drawers without knobs or pulls resulted in many a broken nail.
 (The wooden strips randomly flying off when you opened the doors made life interesting, too!)

 - I … well … just didn’t like the look of that wood on it…(Is that terrible?)
 Somehow the “European” just didn’t fit in with the rest of my house.

 I always got excited when I saw a home makeover show that was redoing a kitchen with these kinds of doors.
 I thought I would get some helpful hints.
-However, more often than not, they would just junk the whole kitchen and start all over.
+However, more often than not, they would just throw out all the cabinets and start all over.
 I didn’t want to go there…

 So…on to plan B.